BradJShaw/CNN_Sudoku_Solver/README.md

 - run CreateModel.py so it can create a model, let it continue running to calculate the accuracy

 - run CNN_Sudoku.py to bring up a gui with the working puzzle solver.
+I provided some puzzles as examples, they are numbered by difficulty

 # Last Mentions